-Vision Assessment:
+Vision and Hearing Screenings:

-Education Code 49455 requires a pupil's vision to be appraised by the school nurse or other authorized person during kindergarten or upon first enrollment or entry in a California school district of a pupil at an elementary school, and in grades 2, 5, and 8, unless a pupil's first entry or enrollment occurs in grade 4 or 7.
+Education Codes 49452 and 49455 require a pupil's vision and hearing to be appraised by the school nurse or other authorized person during kindergarten or upon first enrollment or entry in a California school district, and in grades 2, 5, and 8.
+A parent or guardian may file annually a signed, written statement indicating that he/she will not consent to a vision or hearing screening of his/her child.